adrhill/SparseConnectivityTracer.jl/README.md

 Fast Jacobian and Hessian sparsity detection via operator-overloading.

+> [!WARNING]
+> This package is in early development.
+Expect frequent breaking changes and refer to the stable documentation.

 ## Installation
 To install this package, open the Julia REPL and run